-6.4 CENTRAL STREETS
+6.6 CENTRAL STREETS

-Hargreaves Street, Daly Street and Grandstand Road will comprise street tree planting that is not a monoculture but uses a mix of street trees (refer Figure 10) in varying combinations, to provide a dynamic and varied street tree canopy (refer to section 10.3 for proposed tree species).
-These streets will extend the overall public realm character established within the precinct but in a simpler manner.
+Hargreaves Street and Grandstand Road will comprise street tree planting that is not a monoculture but uses a mix of street trees (refer Figure 15) in varying combinations, to provide a dynamic and varied street tree canopy (refer to section 10.4 for proposed tree species).
+The mix will create a character that is related to, but distinguished from, Daly Street, emphasising the different nature of the space (refer to section 10.4 for proposed tree species).
+These streets will extend the overall public realm character established within the Linear Park and central portion of the site but in a simpler manner.
 Street tree planting is proposed to create a canopied streetscape and to be positioned abutting the parallel parking embayments.